OpenRockets/web-dev-error-solutions/errors/javascript/handling-discord-js-rate-limits-a-step-by-step-guide/README.md

 # 🐞 Handling Discord.js Rate Limits: A Step-by-Step Guide

-This document addresses a common problem encountered when developing Discord bots using the Discord.js library: rate limits.
-Discord implements rate limits to prevent abuse and ensure the stability of its service.
-Exceeding these limits results in errors, preventing your bot from functioning correctly.

-**Description of the Error:**
+## Description of the Error

-When your bot sends messages, edits messages, or performs other actions too frequently, Discord will respond with a rate limit error.
-This typically manifests as a HTTP error code (e.g., 429 Too Many Requests) or an error within the Discord.js library indicating a rate limit has been reached.
-The bot will temporarily cease functioning until the rate limit window expires.
-Ignoring these limits can lead to your bot being temporarily or permanently banned from the Discord API.
+Discord.js, a popular Node.js library for interacting with the Discord API, implements rate limits to prevent abuse and ensure the stability of the platform.
+When your bot sends messages, edits messages, creates channels, or performs other actions too frequently, you'll encounter rate limit errors.
+These errors typically manifest as HTTP 429 errors, indicating that your bot has exceeded the allowed request rate for a specific endpoint.
+This can disrupt your bot's functionality, causing messages to fail to send or other actions to be delayed or dropped entirely.

-**Step-by-Step Code Fix:**
+## Code: Handling Discord.js Rate Limits

-This example demonstrates how to handle rate limits using `async/await` and promises, providing a clean and robust solution:
+This example demonstrates how to handle rate limits using `discord.js`'s built-in features.
+We'll use `setTimeout` for simple rate limiting;  for more sophisticated solutions, consider dedicated libraries.

 ```javascript
 const { Client, IntentsBitField } = require('discord.js');